shenalexw/RecyclePG/README.md

 ## Abstract
 Project developed for both personal betterment and the Oregon State University Beaverhacks Fall 2021

-Development project to help influence people to recycle more!
+This project was created to help influence people to recycle more by creating a game out of it!

 Things to note:
 - Login incomplete due to time constraints